sdiehl/wiwinwlh/tutorial.md

 e = Proxy
 ```

-In cases where we'd normally pass around a undefined as a witness of a typeclass
+In cases where we'd normally pass around a ``undefined`` as a witness of a
-dictionary, we can instead pass a Proxy object which carries the phantom type
+typeclass dictionary, we can instead pass a Proxy object which carries the
-without the need for the bottom.
+phantom type without the need for the bottom.
+Using scoped type variables we can
+then operate with the phantom paramater and manipulate wherever is needed.

 ```haskell
 t1 :: a